telerik/blazor-docs/styling-and-themes/custom-theme.md

 ## How to Use a Custom Theme I Have

-You have your custom theme - either generated through the Telerik Theme Builder tool, or one that you built yourself, or something that your organization provides.
+You have your custom theme - either generated through the Telerik ThemeBuilder tool, or one that you built yourself, or something that your organization provides.

 To use that, instead of one of the built-in themes, you need to: